 \section{Introduction}

-Pre-modern Japanese documents were mainly written in Kuzushiji\footnote{くずし字, a form of Japanese cursive script (草書体).}, a pre-modern Japanese cursive script widely used in official records, personal letters, and literary works.
+Pre-modern Japanese documents were mainly written in Kuzushiji\footnote{くずし字, a form of Japanese cursive script (草書体).}, a cursive script that was widely used in official records, personal letters, and literary works.
 Kuzushiji is characterized by complex, flowing strokes and highly variable forms, which differ markedly from modern Japanese characters~\cite{ueki2021survey}.
 Educational reforms in the early 20th century introduced standardized textbooks and led to reduced instruction in Kuzushiji.
-Following the adoption of modern kana orthography in 1946, most contemporary native Japanese speakers are unable to read Kuzushiji texts without specialized training~\cite{hashimoto2017Kuzushiji}.
+Following the adoption of modern kana orthography in 1946, most contemporary native Japanese speakers are unable to read Kuzushiji characters without specialized training~\cite{hashimoto2017Kuzushiji}.

-With the remarkable advances in deep learning for computer vision and natural language processing, researchers have increasingly applied neural network models to Kuzushiji character recognition~\cite{le2019human,le2020automated}.
-While trained models typically achieve satisfactory performance in recognizing Kuzushiji characters seen during training, their performance often drops significantly when tested on unseen (zero-shot) Kuzushiji characters.
-For instance, the framework proposed by Ishikawa \emph{et al.}~\cite{ishikawa2024japanese} achieved an accuracy of only approximately 48\% in such zero-shot scenarios.
-This result presents the critical need to construct high-quality Kuzushiji datasets, including special cases, to improve model generalization and capabilities in complex recognition tasks.

-The primary Kuzushiji datasets include Kuzushiji-MNIST, Kuzushiji-49, and Kuzushiji-Kanji\footnote{Kanji refers to Chinese-origin characters used in Japanese.}~\cite{clanuwat2018deep}.
-The Kaggle competitions organized using these datasets has further advanced both research and practical applications~\cite{kitamoto2019progress,kitamoto2020kaggle}.
+With remarkable advances in deep learning for computer vision, researchers have increasingly applied neural network models to Kuzushiji character recognition~\cite{toppan2023fuminoha,kiyonori2023enhancing,toru2024development}.
+The primary datasets~\cite{clanuwat2018deep} for Kuzushiji character recognition include Kuzushiji-MNIST, Kuzushiji-49, and Kuzushiji-Kanji\footnote{Kanji refers to Chinese-origin characters used in Japanese.}.
+The Kaggle competitions~\cite{kitamoto2019progress,kitamoto2020kaggle} organized using these datasets have further advanced both research and practical applications~\cite{le2019human}.
 Together, these datasets and competitions cover a wide range of Kuzushiji characters and provide a standardized evaluation platform for researchers.
-With these resources, researchers can perform not only Kuzushiji character classification but also related tasks such as Kuzushiji detection and generation~\cite{soan2023}, thereby advancing the development of Kuzushiji character recognition techniques and enhancing model performance.
+With these resources, researchers can perform not only Kuzushiji character classification but also related tasks such as Kuzushiji character detection and generation~\cite{soan2023}, thereby promoting the development of Kuzushiji character recognition and improving model performance.